Abandon Shipping was "Abandon Ship", and was moved to make room for a trope better reflecting common use of the term.

 Arc Fatigue was "Are They Still on Namek", which is meaningless for people who didn't see the show.

 Archer Archetype was "Straight Arrow" and was turned to "The Archer" when it was determined that Straight Arrow was better used metaphorically.
 Until it was determined the trope was being used to refer to weapon usage rather then character traits, then it was changed to Archer Archetype.

-Artistic License - X articles were once "You Fail X Forever" or "X Does Not Work That Way".
+Artistic License - X articles were once "You Fail X Forever" or "X Does Not Work That Way" or "Somewhere An X Is Crying".
 Renamed to be more neutral.